August Euler

 Euler built a house in the Black Forest on the Feldberg mountain where he lived in retirement until his death in 1957.
 Although his services were requested by the Nazi government during the Second World War he resisted due to his age and remained retired.
 He was associated with many of the country's motoring and aviation associations and received many honorary distinctions for his early work.

+Legacy

+A street has been named in his honor in Frankfurt Bockenheim.